-Beginner- Grades 3-5 - Create a block based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+Beginner- Grades 3-5 - Create a program using language of your choice.
 You should comment your work and it must include at least ten (10) different commands.
 Skills this program could use are:

 • Sequence • Iteration • Conditionals • Variables • Loops • User Input • Any other similar skill